umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 **Required Fields**:
 - `product_serial_number` (string): Serial number of the product
-- `customer_phone` (string): Customer's phone number (must match the customer who has warranty for this product)
+- At least one of: `customer_phone` or `customer_email`
 - `claim_type` (string): One of "repair", "replacement", "refund"
 - `description` (string): Claim description (minimum 10 characters)

 **Optional Fields**:
+- `customer_phone` (string): Customer's phone number (must match the customer who has warranty for this product)
+- `customer_email` (string): Customer's email address (must match the customer who has warranty for this product)
 - `attachments` (array of strings): URLs to attachment files

 **Behavior**:
-- Finds warranty for the specific customer-product combination
+- Finds warranty for the specific customer-product combination using phone or email
 - If warranty doesn't exist for this customer and product, returns 404 error
 - If warranty exists and is active, claim is created (warranty status remains unchanged)
 - If warranty is expired, returns 400 error (only active warranties can have claims)